Bounds on nonlinear effective field theories via resurgent relative entropy

 {\bf Introduction.} --- Effective field theories (EFTs) provide a unifying framework for low-energy quantum field theory, systematically organizing the effects of heavy degrees of freedom~\cite{Georgi:1993mps,Burgess:2007pt}.
 When the effective description becomes nonlinear, characterized by a formal infinite series in the EFT expansion, assessing its validity and internal consistency~\cite{Pham:1985cr,Adams:2006sv} becomes increasingly subtle, especially beyond conventional perturbative regimes.
 Establishing robust and model-independent bounds on nonlinear EFTs is therefore a fundamental challenge, calling for theoretical tools capable of probing nonperturbative structures.

-In recent years, it has been shown that the non-negativity of the relative entropy~\cite{Kullback:1951zyt,10.2996/kmj/1138844604,RevModPhys.50.221}, evaluated within the EFT expansion to leading order, leads to nontrivial constraints on certain classes of EFTs~\cite{Cao:2022iqh,Cao:2022ajt,Ueda:2024cyf}.
+In recent years, it has been shown that the non-negativity of the relative entropy~\cite{Kullback:1951zyt,10.2996/kmj/1138844604,RevModPhys.50.221}, evaluated within the EFT expansion to leading order, leads to nontrivial constraints on certain classes of EFTs~\cite{Cao:2022iqh,Cao:2022ajt,Ueda:2024cyf}\footnote{In Ref.~\cite{Fernandez-Sarmiento:2025tpy}, related directions were explored.}.
 In particular, with appropriately chosen probability distributions, this non-negativity can be interpreted as reflecting the unitarity of the underlying theory.
 Moreover, these information-theoretic constraints reproduce or closely parallel known positivity bounds derived from analyticity, unitarity, and causality.
 However, these results are restricted to perturbative regimes, leaving open the question of whether and how such bounds extend to genuinely nonlinear or nonperturbative settings.

 For certain classes of EFTs, such as shift-symmetric scalar theories and pure $SU(N)$ gauge theories, the relative entropy can be formally related to an infinite tower of higher-dimensional operators (see Refs.~\cite{Cao:2022iqh,Cao:2022ajt,Ueda:2024cyf}; see also Sec.~\ref{supp:3} of the Supplemental Material).
 When the perturbative expansion exhibits factorial growth at high orders, Borel-Laplace resummation~\cite{Dunne:2025mye} enables the extraction of nonperturbative information beyond the conventional perturbative regime.